nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Unmarks a schedule while all schedules are being shown

    1. Prerequisites: List all schedules using the `list-s` command.
-At least 1 existing schedule in the list.
+At least 1 existing marked schedule in the list.

    2. Test case: `unmark 1`<br>
       Expected: Status of first schedule is removed.
 Details of the unmarked schedule is shown in the status message.